muldjord/occurity/updates/README.md

 * Example 1: `pretend:This is a message!`

+### setvar:VARIABLE;VALUE
+Sets a variable for use in the `.upd` script.
+All variables will have a `%` prepended and appended to it.

+* Example 1: `setvar:MYVAR;My value` <-- This allows you to use `%MYVAR%` throughout the script command arguments / parameters where it will be replaced with `My value`.

-### setvars:FILENAME
+### loadvars:FILENAME
 Loads variables from a file and makes them available to the script for use in command parameters.

-* Example 1: `setvars:myvars.txt`
+* Example 1: `loadvars:myvars.txt`

 #### myvars.txt
 ```
 THIS=Something
 THAT=Other
 ```

-These two variables can now be used in the script command parameters using `%THIS%` and `%THAT%` which will be replaced with the corresponding text.
+These two variables can now be used in the script command arguments / parameters using `%THIS%` and `%THAT%` which will be replaced with the corresponding text.

 * Example 1: `cpfile:path1/%THIS%/somefile.dat` becomes `cpfile:path1/Something/somefile.dat`

-#### Hardcoded variables
+### Hardcoded variables
 Some hardcoded variables are available.
-These can be used without setting them with `setvars`.
+These can be used without setting them with `setvar` or `loadvars`.

 * %HOME%: The current user home directory (eg. `/home/pi`)
+* %WORKDIR%: The VisuTest working directory (eg. `/home/pi/visutest`)

 ### aptinstall:PACKAGE1;PACKAGE2;...
 In some cases it can be necessary to install further packages using the `sudo apt-get install` command.
 This command allows just that.
 Be aware that in order for this command to work, you need to do the following.